Jack Keller (songwriter): Biography

 When Aldon was sold to Columbia Pictures (Screen Gems) in 1963, the company began securing new film and television contracts.
 Keller and Greenfield wrote the theme songs for two highly successful TV series, Bewitched and Gidget, in 1964 and 1965.
 Both Greenfield and Keller moved to Los Angeles, California in 1966.
 As well as continuing to write theme songs for TV, his compositions were recorded by such musicians as Frank Sinatra, Ray Charles and Louis Armstrong.

 When Don Kirshner and Screen Gems launched The Monkees in 1966, Keller co-produced their first album, and co-wrote several of their songs including "Your Auntie Grizelda" and "Early Morning Blues and Greens", both written with Diane Hildebrand.
 Keller and Hildebrand also wrote Bobby Sherman's 1970 hit, "Easy Come, Easy Go".
 He later worked for United Artists Music in Hollywood.

 In 1984 he moved to Nashville, Tennessee, where he wrote songs recorded by leading country stars including Ernest Tubb, Crystal Gayle, Eddy Arnold, Loretta Lynn and Reba McEntire.
 On November 11, 2013, one of Keller's arrangements, Stephen Foster's Beautiful Dreamer, appeared on the Beatles' album On Air – Live at the BBC Volume 2 – recorded live on January 22, 1963 – showing that Keller and his fellow 'Brill Building' songwriters were influential on the Beatles in their formative years.
 (Keller had written additional lyrics to Foster's song.)

 He died of leukemia at the age of 68.
-Jack Keller was survived by his wife, Robi Keller and children Mike Keller, Russ Keller, Pari Keller and entertainment attorney, Jordan Keller.